NoelSason/canvascope/docs/INSTALL.md

 When you get a new version:

-1. Delete the old `Canvascope` folder
-2. Extract the new version
+1. Pull the latest changes or extract the new version
-3. Go to `chrome://extensions`
+2. Go to `chrome://extensions`
-4. Click the **refresh icon** (↻) on the Canvascope card
+3. Click the **refresh icon** (↻) on the Canvascope card
-5. Or remove and re-add the extension
+4. Your indexed content is preserved between updates

 ---